What’s Causing This Issue?

 How About a Graphic?

 Sure!
-Take a look this chart (click to enlarge it) to see the items installed to make your SSL.com certificate work correctly:
+Take a look this chart to see the items installed to make your SSL.com certificate work correctly (click to enlarge):

-The Root store contains the AddTrust External CA Root certificate.
-(This is the root for SSL.com certificates.)
+The Root store contains the AAA Certificate Services certificate.
+(This is the root for SSL.com USERTrust certificates.)

 The Intermediate store has two certificates:

-- A USERTrust RSA Certification Authority certificate (signed by AddTrust), and
+- A USERTrust RSA Certification Authority certificate (signed by AAA Certificate Services), and

 - Your SSL.com DV CA.